ylin36/containerization/k8s-samples/k8s-notes.md

+## Sample k8s commands
-* Check number of nodes in the cluster
+Check number of nodes in the cluster
 ```
 kubectl get nodes
 ```